 - 6 ounces feta cheese finely diced or crumbled

-- To a large serving bowl add farro, olive oil, lemon juice, garlic, salt and pepper; stir to combine.
+- To a large bowl add farro, olive oil, lemon juice, garlic, salt and pepper; stir to combine.
 Add next 8 ingredients (tomatoes through feta); gently toss to combine.
 Garnish with fresh parsley if desired and serve.

 - Note that preparation time does not include cooking farro or allowing it to cool.

-- For a slightly simpler version of this salad, dress it with Greek Salad Dressing instead.
+- For a slightly simpler version of this salad, drizzle and toss it with Greek Salad Dressing instead.